vagimeli/WriteBrained/README.md

 # Resources

 I like to share knowledge with peers, communities, friends, and family.
-Here's a list of resources that are help you gain technical understanding and improve writing skills.
+Here's a list of resources that help increase technical understanding and improve writing skills.

+## Community

+## Courses

+## Videos

+## Style guides